hibernating-rhinos/RavenFS/Docs/markdown/intro/files-in-ravenfs.markdown

 * *Raven-Synchronization-Source* is an unique identifier of the origin server (where a file was changed last time).
 * *Raven-Synchronization-History* is a list that consists of *{Version, ServerId}* pairs, where *Version* is a previous *Raven-Synchronization-Version* value and *ServerId* is a previous *Raven-Synchronization-Source* identifier.

 {INFO *Raven-Synchronization-Version*, *Raven-Synchronization-Source* and *Raven-Synchronization-History* are always updated together when a file is uploaded or metadata changed.
 Then the existing *Raven-Synchronization-Version, Raven-Synchronization-Source* values are added as a new history item to the *Raven-Synchronization-History* list and new values are assigned to them.
-All of those propetries, according to their names, are utilized for synchronization purposes./}
+All of those properties, according to their names, are utilized for synchronization purposes./}

 ## Directories